billthefarmer/blog/blog/content/post/smart-meters.md

 I did develop several useful gadgets for testing purposes, one was the CALMU Super Snooper which had a two line [LCD][8] display and a hexadecimal keypad.
 This allowed interrogating a CALMU by sending a query message and displaying the reply.
+It used the EPROM variant 8051 processor.
 It had a piezo buzzer mounted on the pcb which provided audio feedback for the keypad.
 If you held a button down while turning it on it played the tune from Super Trouper by Abba.

 ![LCD Display][15]